orson1282/arubabank_api/README.md

 ## Use Cases

 Some of the use cases:
 - Automate booking bank transactions into existing accounting programs (ex.
-QuickBooks) to improve effeciency and reduce human error.
+QuickBooks) to improve efficiency and reduce human error.
 - Aid in developing financial apps to track expenses and help with budgeting
 - Find a way to facilitate E-Commerce on the island.
 With an API, bank transfers can be confirmed without user intervention.
 Businesses can then choose to use bank transfers as a payment method on their websites,